Examples

 - [TurtleBot(tb3_0)]

-- Before start another application, check topics and TF tree to open rqt
+- Before starting another application, check topics and the TF tree to open rqt

 $ rqt

-To use this setup, each turtlebot3 makes map using SLAM and these maps are merged simutaneously by multi_map_merge packages.
-You can get more information about this to visit Virtual SLAM by Multiple TurtleBot3s sections
+To use this setup, each TurtleBot3 makes a map using SLAM and these maps are merged simultaneously by the multi_map_merge package.
+You can get more information about this by visiting Virtual SLAM by Multiple TurtleBot3s.